--include <glob>

 - if set to

-, the corresponding file types will be ignored regardless of any--include
+false, the corresponding file types will be ignored regardless of any--includepatterns - if set to

-, it doesn’t bring back any files that were ignored using--include/exclude
+true, it doesn’t bring back any files that were ignored using--include/exclude

 --include-videos <boolean>